ntpeters/updot/README.md

 Just run `updot`, and the rest should be handled for you.

-The script will ensure that your `gitconfig` settings are correct, that you have an ssh key set up with GitHub, and will configure the local and remote repositories for you.
+The script will ensure that your `gitconfig` settings are correct, that you have an SSH key set up with GitHub, and will configure the local and remote repositories for you.

 The dotfiles you want tracked should be added to the `dotfiles.manifest` file located in the `~/dotfiles` directory.
 This will ensure that these files are linked properly and exist in your `~/dotfiles` directory on each computer.
+This script moves the specified dotfiles to `~/dotfiles`, and then symlinks them back into their original locations.

+Dotfiles are not deleted when they are removed from their original directory, they are instead backed up to `~/.dotfiles_backup`

 Any additional files kept in the `~/dotfiles` directory (even if not listed in the manifest) will be synced with the repository automatically.